 Does Gartner Have a CDP Magic Quadrant?

-People often ask if Gartner has a Magic Quadrant for Customer Data Platforms (CDPs).
-The answer is no—Gartner does not have a CDP Magic Quadrant.
-But there are Gartner reports and other resources that are helpful if you want to see how a leading analyst firm categorizes the vendors in the CDP market, or you wish to understand where the vendors fit into these well-known quadrants:
+In addition to the Magic Quadrant, there are other Gartner reports and resources that are helpful if you want to see how a leading analyst firm categorizes the vendors in the CDP market.

-Gartner’s Market Guide for Customer Data Platforms (2020)
+Market Guide for Customer Data Platforms (2020)

 A year after putting CDPs into the Marketing Hype Cycle, Gartner published a Market Guide for Customer Data Platforms from analysts Benjamin Bloom and Lizzy Foo Kune (note: a Gartner subscription may be required to access this guide).
 The report contains these sections: